Snowflake-Labs/terraform-provider-snowflake/docs/guides/grant_ownership_common_use_cases.md

 ---
 # Grant ownership - common use cases

-That is a follow-up for the [grant_ownership resource overview](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/grant_ownership_resource_overview.md) document.
+This guide is a follow-up for the [grant_ownership resource overview](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/grant_ownership_resource_overview.md) document.
 Those examples should help you to work with difficulties imposed by Snowflake role management and Terraform.
 Here's a list of grant ownership common use cases: